Zucchini Lasagna Recipe

 - Olive oil.
 To cook up the meat sauce mixture.

 - Ground beef.
-I used lean ground beef to make this lasagna healthier, but you can use a slightly fattier cut, like 80/20 ground beef.
-Avoid using very fatty meat, as it will create pools of oil at the bottom of the baking dish once the lasagna is baked.
+I used lean ground beef to make this lasagna healthier, but you can use a slightly fattier cut, like 80/20.
+Avoid using very fatty meat, as it can cause oil to pool at the bottom of the baking dish during baking.

 - Tomato sauce.
 Homemade pomodoro sauce or sugo to make the lasagna even more flavorful and delicious.